Feature Generation

 Generate a

-and with the same index, containing a value equal toconstant
+pd.DataFramewith one column with the same length astime_seriesand with the same index, containing a value equal toconstant.Parameters

 - time_seriespd.DataFrame, shape (n_samples, 1), optional, default: